Skip to content

 Is the engagement letter mandatory?

 Based on the above, it is clear to the legal profession that the engagement letter is a must.
-Fortunately, this is an obligation with a clear goal: to avoid hassle afterwards and to provide clear insight into how you will or will not present the client (and for what financial compensation).
+Fortunately, this is an obligation with a clear goal: to avoid hassle down the road and to provide clear insight into how you will or will not represent the client (and for what financial compensation).
 A written engagement letter is therefore essential when accepting a case and onboarding a client.
 Moreover, it forces you to think carefully about the feasibility and strategy of the case.
 Ultimately, this benefits the quality of your services and the client relationship.

 AML aspect within the engagement letter

-Does the confirmation also mention anything about the AML?
+Does the engagement letter also mention anything about the AML?
 Indeed, today’s engagement letter should include a paragraph that states, among other things:

-• that the lawyer, civil-law notary or tax consultant must comply with the AML
+- that the lawyer, civil-law notary or tax consultant must comply with AML;

-• that for that reason certain information is requested from the client
+- that certain information is requested from the client for this purpose;

 Engagment letter: aspects